bertqpp/BERT-QPP/README.md

  4. The results will be saved in results directory in the following format: QID\tPredicted_QPP_value The results will be saved in ```results``` directory in the following format:
     ```QID<\t>Predicted_QPP_value```
- 5. To evaluate the results, you may calculate the correlation between the actual performance of each query and predicted QPP value.
+ 5. To evaluate the results, you can calculate the correlation between the actual performance of each query and predicted QPP value.

 ## BERT-QPP<sub>bi</sub>
  1. run ```train_bi.py``` to learn the map@20 of BM25 retrieval on MSMARCO train set. . me On a single 24GB RTX3090 GPU, it took ~1hour.
 You may also change the ```epoch_num```,```batch_size```, and initial  pre-trained model in this file.
 We used ```bert-base-uncased``` in this experiment.
 The trained model will be saved in ```models``` directory.